 - Guaranteed responsiveness

-may be the result of medical malpractice by a hospital or doctor.
+While some birth defects may be inherited or otherwise unavoidable, others may be the result of medical malpractice by a hospital or doctor.
 Examples of malpractice include:

 - A physician or nurse may fail to properly react to signs of distress on a fetal heart monitor

 - An obstetrical doctor may allow labor to become too prolonged despite evidence of stress to the baby and not commence a caesarian section in a timely manner

 - An obstetrician may not take proper measurements in response to diagnostic information obtained from ultrasound imaging or other prenatal tests

 - There may be evidence that the pregnancy or birth could be expected to be a difficult one, which should have been managed by a specialist in maternal-fetal medicine

 How Long Do You Have to Sue for a Birth Injury?

 Most birth injury claims must be brought within 2 years of the date of the incident.
 However, injuries or complications in infants can sometimes be difficult to detect, and therefore may not present until the child is a toddler or perhaps later.

 Our firm has assessed thousands of potential birth trauma cases.

 Reviewing a potential birth trauma case may involve consulting medical experts, including:

 - Pediatric neurologists

-These reviews are necessary in order to obtain legally-required opinions as to whether (a) the potential defendant departed from the standard of care for his or her medical specialty; and
+These reviews are necessary in order to obtain legally-required opinions as to whether

+- (a) the potential defendant departed from the standard of care for his or her medical specialty; and

 - (b) whether any such malpractice was a cause of the child’s condition.